Dinabdullah/gitHub_Repo_App/README.md

 • **Retrofit:** Make efficient and reliable API calls to fetch data from GitHub.

+• **Room:** library that provides an abstraction layer over SQLite, making it easier to manage local databases and perform database operations.

 • **Coroutines:**  Handle asynchronous operations smoothly, ensuring a smooth user experience.

 • **DI:** Promote code modularity and testability with a well-defined DI approach (details to be added once specific DI library is chosen).